bahrus/xtal-sip/README.md

 1. A flat, streamable list of link tags, placed strategically to fit the loading sequence of files as flexibly as possible.
 2. A hierarchical look-up that recognizes sub-scoping, all in one place, tailored specifically for JS.

 Having two potentially overlapping lists like this is admittedly [a bit irregular](https://www.youtube.com/watch?v=eOnTnQNNfvg).
 Maybe some uber mapping system, not recognized by the browser (like package-lock.json?) could be used to generate both.
-Bundlers could probably be trained to look at the code aand generate, at build time, the optimal link / importmap combination.
+Bundlers could probably be trained to look at the code and generate, at build time, the optimal link / importmap combination.

 But I don't see a way around acknowledging the existence of both of these mappings, as far as the browser runtime.